Heartburn is a symptom often caused by a condition called acid reflux. It is typified by a painful, or burning feeling in the chest.

 - Commonly prescribed treatment

 Heartburn is a condition which is characterised by burning pain in the chest.
-It is a symptom of gastroesophageal reflux disease, or GORD.
+When it persists, it can be a symptom of gastroesophageal reflux disease, or GORD.
+Heartburn is also sometimes referred to as acid indigestion or gastric reflux.
 Many people will experience heartburn at some point in their lives.
-For the most part, it will only occur infrequently.
+For the most part, heartburn will only occur infrequently.
 However, those instances which persist may require prescription treatment.

 The oesophagus is the pipe which connects the mouth and throat to the stomach.
 At the base of this is a series of muscles, which make up the oesophageal sphincter.
 This group of muscles open to let food into the stomach, and then close again to seal in digestive stomach acids.

-In the majority of cases, GORD is caused by the improper function of these muscles.
+In the majority of cases, acid reflux is caused by the improper function of these muscles.
 When they do not close properly after letting food through, acid can escape upwards into the oesophageal tract, and irritate the tissue lining it.
 This then causes the burning sensation we know as heartburn.

 The main aim of drugs for heartburn is to limit the production of stomach acids.
 They do this by interfering with the function of cells in the stomach lining which generate these acids, and this helps to decrease the presence of heartburn.
 These treatments are available in a variety of forms, including gastro-resistant capsules, syrup, orodispersible tablets, or Multiple Unit Pellet System tablets, also known as MUPS capsules.